Cyofanni/high-school-cs-class/README.md

 # high-shool-cs-class

-Computer science lectures and exercises for High school courses.
+Computer science lectures and exercises for high school courses.